Impact investing: The performance realities

 The risk and return characteristics of impact investments can vary, and understanding them is critical for investment decision-making.

-Adapted from "Impact Investing: The Performance Realities," a white paper by Anna Snider, Global Head of Equity and Impact Investing Due Diligence, Merrill Lynch Global Wealth and Retirement Services (November 2015).
+Adapted from "Impact Investing: The Performance Realities," a white paper by Anna Snider, Head of Due Diligence for the Chief Investment Office Global Wealth & Investment Management, Bank of America Merrill Lynch (November 2016).